billwear/maas-rad/interactive-search.md

 <h2 id="heading--filtered-searches">Filtered searches</h2>

-Filter your searches to major categories by selecting one from the Filters dropdown menu next to the search bar.
+Filter your searches to major categories by selecting one from the Filters drop-down menu next to the search bar.

 <a href="https://assets.ubuntu.com/v1/6ac5b4ec-manage-search__2.5_filters.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/6ac5b4ec-manage-search__2.5_filters.png"></a>

-For example, to find all "New" machines containing the name or tag 'quail', select Status/New from the dropdown Filters menu, and then type the word 'quail' next to it:
+For example, to find all "New" machines containing the name or tag 'quail', select Status/New from the drop-down Filters menu, and then type the word 'quail' next to it:

 <a href="https://assets.ubuntu.com/v1/7b5d8e86-manage-search__2.5_filtered-search.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/7b5d8e86-manage-search__2.5_filtered-search.png"></a>